anhnguyendepocen/sampling/README.md

-# samplingapp
-Sampling Distribution Application in Shiny
+# Sampling Distribution Application in Shiny

-The application can be run in using the following code:
+The application can be run in **R** using the following code:

 ```r
 library("shiny")